folio-org/rfcs/README.md

 * **Active**: RFC has been accepted and is now ready for implementation
 * **Rejected**: RFC has been rejected and is now effectively closed.

-## Reviewing RFCs

-Each week the Technical Council will attempt to process some set of open RFC pull requests.
-This would include assigning reviewers, accepting, rejecting or activating RFCs.
-Implementing an RFC

-The author of an RFC is not obligated to implement it.
-Of course, the RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.
-Furthermore, the fact that a given RFC is “active” implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.

 **Folio’s RFC process owes its inspiration to the [Ember] and [Rust] RFC processes.**